scipian/rfcs/0000-terraform-state-migration.md

     - Namespace: the Namespace created in Scipian from the on-boarding customer
     - Workspace: the name of the Workspace of the on-boarding customer's Terraform
-    - ONBOARDING_AWS_ACCESS_KEY_ID: the access key to the on-boarding customer's AWS account where the state will be pulled from
+    - AWS_ACCESS_KEY_ID: the access key to the on-boarding customer's AWS account where the state will be pulled from
-    - ONBOARDING_AWS_SECRET_ACCESS_KEY: secret access key to the above account
-    - SCIPIAN_AWS_ACCESS_KEY_ID: a temporary limited scoped access key to Scipian's AWS account, which will be used by the state migrator to push state to Scipian's backend
-    - SCIPIAN_AWS_SECRET_ACCESS_KEY: secret access key to the above account
+    - AWS_SECRET_ACCESS_KEY: secret access key to the above account

 # Drawbacks
 [drawbacks]: #drawbacks